TomNere/hevc-demo/HEVCDemo/Assets/InfoTexts/English/DecodedFrames.md

-﻿Frames of video created by decoding algorithm of the H.265 codec.
+﻿Frames of video reconstructed by decoding algorithm of the H.265 codec.